skofic/authentication-services/README.md

 #### List users

-Use this service to consult registered users. *This service can only be used by authenticated users that have the* `admin` *role*.
+Use this service to consult *registered users*. *This service can only be used by authenticated users that have the* `admin` *role*.

-The service will return the list of users that match the selection criteria provided in the request body:
+The service will return the *list of users* that match the selection criteria provided in the request body:

 - `username`: Username search pattern.
 The supported wildcards are `_` to match a single arbitrary character, and `%` to match any number of arbitrary characters.
-Literal % and _ need to be escaped with a backslash.
+Literal `%` and `_` need to be escaped with a backslash.
 Backslashes need to be escaped themselves.
 - `password`: Provide the user password.
 - `role`: The user roles, set all roles that the selected users must match.
 - `default`: Set `true` to select *default users*, `false` to select all *others*.
-- `start`: Results list start position, zero based.
+- `start`: Results list start position, *zero based*.
 - `limit`: Number of records to be returned.

-Any of these can be omitted to disable the selection, except `start` and `limit`.
+Any of these can be *omitted* to *disable the selection*, except `start` and `limit`.

 The service will return: